-The opinions and views expressed are as of the date published and are subject to change.
-They are for information purposes only and should not be used or construed as an offer to sell, a solicitation of an offer to buy, or a recommendation to buy, sell or hold any security, investment strategy or market sector.
-No forecasts can be guaranteed.
-Opinions and examples are meant as an illustration of broader themes, are not an indication of trading intent and may not reflect the views of others in the organization.
+The views presented are as of the date published.
+They are for information purposes only and should not be used or construed as investment, legal or tax advice or as an offer to sell, a solicitation of an offer to buy, or a recommendation to buy, sell or hold any security, investment strategy or market sector.
+Nothing in this material shall be deemed to be a direct or indirect provision of investment management services specific to any client requirements.
+Opinions and examples are meant as an illustration of broader themes, are not an indication of trading intent, are subject to change and may not reflect the views of others in the organization.
 It is not intended to indicate or imply that any illustration/example mentioned is now or was ever held in any portfolio.
-Janus Henderson Group plc through its subsidiaries may manage investment products with a financial interest in securities mentioned herein and any comments should not be construed as a reflection on the past or future profitability.
-There is no guarantee that the information supplied is accurate, complete, or timely, nor are there any warranties with regards to the results obtained from its use.
+No forecasts can be guaranteed and there is no guarantee that the information supplied is complete or timely, nor are there any warranties with regard to the results obtained from its use.
+Janus Henderson Investors is the source of data unless otherwise indicated and has reasonable belief to rely on information and data sourced from third parties.
+Past performance does not predict future returns.
+Investing involves risk, including the possible loss of principal and fluctuation of value.